-Avoid loss of control and rollovers:
+- Avoid loss of control and rollovers:

-- Avoid abrupt maneuvers, sideways sliding, skidding, or fishtailing, and never do donuts. - Slow down before entering a turn. - Avoid hard acceleration when turning, even from a stop. - Plan for hills, rough terrain, ruts, and other changes in traction and terrain.
+Avoid abrupt maneuvers, sideways sliding, skidding, - or fishtailing, and never do donuts.

+Slow down before entering a turn.

+Avoid hard acceleration when turning, even

+- from a stop.

+Plan for hills, rough terrain, ruts, and other - Plan for fills, rough terrain, ruts, and other changes in traction and terrain.
 Avoid paved surfaces. - Avoid side hilling (riding across slopes).